 Myanmar is a big country and there are many long days of travelling.
 Expect to spend a lot of time in a vehicle when travelling between destinations.
 This is a great opportunity to sit back, enjoy the passing scenery and get to know your fellow travellers.

 There are currently no scheduled departures on our Best of Myanmar trip.
 If you are interested in other trips in the region visit one of the links below.

-1. A Single Supplement to have your own room is bookable on this trip, subject to availability, and excludes Day 5 & 6 (Community Lodge) where you will be in shared accommodation.
+1. A Single Supplement to have your own room is bookable on this trip for all nights, subject to availability

 2. Please provide passport details at time of booking with name as per passport, as these are essential for booking services on this trip.

 3. Intrepid can book an optional sunrise balloon ride over the Bagan (operating end of October to March).
 Please refer to the itinerary for more information.
 Places are limited and we recommend advance booking with your agent.